אִם יִרְצֶה הַשֵּׁם

 - Assemble team: 2-3 engineers with Go experience, safety engineering liaison

-- Training: CUE fundamentals (https://cuelang.org/docs/tutorials/), constraint-based thinking workshop
+- Training: CUE fundamentals (cuelang.org/docs/tutorials/), constraint-based thinking workshop

-- Initial schema: Port existing JSON Schema or develop from safety requirements
+- Initial schema: Port existing JSON Schema or derive from safety requirements

 - CI integration: